jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.16 CrossTabulation

-Performs a cross-tabulation on two categorical images.
+Performs a cross-tabulation on two categorical images..

 *Parameters*: